 Zoom is a flexible, high count rate small-angle scattering instrument for advanced materials, magnetism, environment science, pharmacy and healthcare to study length scales 2‑2000 nm.
-For the first time at ISIS, it will offer a dedicated polarised small angle neutron scattering and in phase II will use novel focusing devices and high-resolution detectors to reach smaller Q, to complement the Sans2d instrument, without building a very long beam line.
-Zoom has started its commissioning in March 2017 and it is very close to hold a science program.
+For the first time at ISIS, it offers a dedicated polarised small angle neutron scattering and in phase II will use novel focusing devices and high-resolution detectors to reach smaller Q, to complement the Sans2d instrument, without building a very long beam line.
+Zoom has started its commissioning in March 2017 and in March 2019 it has hold the very first user experiment.

 Polarised SANS enables the separation of the magnetic scattering from the nuclear one.
-We polarise the incident neutrons in a supermirror cavity, havingthe ability to flip the spin direction with a Drabkin type spin flipper.
-If polarisation analysis is added (in a future stage) any significant incoherent background can be separated allowing more precise determination of form factors which may be an advantage in, for example, the study of proteins in an aqueous environment.
+We polarise the incident neutrons in a supermirror doouble V cavity, having the ability to flip the spin direction with a Drabkin type spin flipper.
+In a future stage, when polarisation analysis will be added to the suite, any significant incoherent background can be separated allowing more precise determination of form factors which may be an advantage in, for example, the study of proteins in an aqueous environment.
 By focussing the incoming neutron beam into the detector, the instrument will be capable of very small angle scattering (VSANS) with Qmin around 0.0003 Å-1 and will record two dimensional scattering patterns from anisotropic systems with a wide simultaneous Q range out to at least 0.15 Å-1which will be well-suited to kinetic and dynamic experiments.

 The longer length scales and the polarisation of the incident beam accessed by Zoom will expand the range of studies in void formation, precipitation or magnetic domains in magnetic materials, metals, alloys and around welds; material processing and polymerisation using super-critical fluids will benefit from both the Q-range and sample space; studies of templated and mesoporous materials or directed assembly using DNA sequences, particularly the early stages of formation or where oriented anisotropic materials result.